rsdn/CodeJam/PerfTests/docs/Overview.md

 If competition uses a relative metric but there's no baseline member in competition the perftest will fail with

 ```
-No baseline method for benchmark.
+No baseline member found.
 Apply CompetitionBaselineAttribute to the one of benchmark methods.
 ```

 message.